arcan1s/ahriman/docs/architecture.rst

 means that there is user ``username`` with ``read`` access and password ``password`` hashed by ``sha512`` with salt ``salt``.

-OAuth provider uses library definitions (\ ``aioauth-client``\ ) in order *authenticate* users.
+OAuth provider uses library definitions (``aioauth-client``) in order *authenticate* users.
 It still requires user permission to be set in database, thus it inherits mapping provider without any changes.
 Whereas we could override ``check_credentials`` (authentication method) by something custom, OAuth flow is a bit more complex than just forward request, thus we have to implement the flow in login form.

 OAuth's implementation also allows authenticating users via username + password (in the same way as mapping does) though it is not recommended for end-users and password must be left blank.
 In particular this feature is used by service reporting (aka robots).

 In order to configure users there are special commands.

+Triggers
+^^^^^^^^

+Triggers are extensions which can be used in order to perform any actions after the update process.
+The package provides two default extensions - one is report generation and another one is remote upload feature.

+The main idea is to load classes by their full path (e.g. ``ahriman.core.upload.UploadTrigger``) by using ``importlib``: get the last part of the import and treat it as class name, join remain part by ``.`` and interpret as module path, import module and extract attribute from it.

+The loaded triggers will be called with ``ahriman.models.result.Result`` and ``List[Packages]`` arguments, which describes the process result and current repository packages respectively.
+Any exception raised will be suppressed and will generate an exception message in logs.

+For more details how to deal with the triggers, refer to :doc:`documentation <triggers>` and modules descriptions.

 Remote synchronization
 ^^^^^^^^^^^^^^^^^^^^^^

-There are several supported synchronization providers, currently they are ``rsync``\ , ``s3``\ , ``github``.
+There are several supported synchronization providers, currently they are ``rsync``, ``s3``, ``github``.

 ``rsync`` provider does not have any specific logic except for running external rsync application with configured arguments.
 The service does not handle SSH configuration, thus it has to be configured before running application manually.

 ``s3`` provider uses ``boto3`` package and implements sync feature.
-The files are stored in architecture directory (e.g. if bucket is ``repository``\ , packages will be stored in ``repository/x86_64`` for the ``x86_64`` architecture), bucket must be created before any action and API key must have permissions to write to the bucket.
+The files are stored in architecture directory (e.g. if bucket is ``repository``, packages will be stored in ``repository/x86_64`` for the ``x86_64`` architecture), bucket must be created before any action and API key must have permissions to write to the bucket.
 No external configuration required.
 In order to upload only changed files the service compares calculated hashes with the Amazon ETags, used realization is described `here <https://teppen.io/2018/10/23/aws_s3_verify_etags/>`_.

 ``github`` provider authenticates through basic auth, API key with repository write permissions is required.
 There will be created a release with the name of the architecture in case if it does not exist; files will be uploaded to the release assets.
 It also stores array of files and their MD5 checksums in release body in order to upload only changed ones.
 According to the Github API in case if there is already uploaded asset with the same name (e.g. database files), asset will be removed first.